 The central steam plant, Lausche, houses four steam boilers that supply steam to most of the buildings on the Athens campus north of the Hocking River.
 The steam boilers are fueled by natural gas, and can use ultra-low sulfur diesel fuel as a backup.
 Prior to Thanksgiving, 2015, two of the boilers were coal fired.
 Steam is used

-to heat the buildings, generate domestic hot water, humidify buildings, run absorption and steam chillers, and for some cooking, steam dryers, and laboratory research.
+to heat buildings, generate domestic hot water, run absorption chillers and a condensing steam turbine chiller, and for some cooking, steam dryers, and laboratory research.

-Much of the campus is cooled by chilled water that is generated by the central chillers located in Lausche and the West Green Chilled Water Plant.
-Lausche houses two electric chillers and one steam turbine chiller (2500 tons of cooling each: a cooling ton is equal to the amount of heat needed to melt one ton of ice in 24 hours).
+Much of the campus is cooled by chilled water that is generated by the central chillers located adjacent to Lausche in the West Green Chilled Water Plant.
+Lausche houses two electric chillers and one condensing steam turbine chiller (2500 tons of cooling each: a cooling ton is equal to the amount of heat needed to melt one ton of ice in 24 hours).
 Our central plant delivers chilled water needed by the campus using 6 main chilled water pumps.

 The buildings have various kinds of Air Handling Units (AHUs) and Fan Coil Units (FCUs) and many other technologies that supply conditioned air to the occupied spaces.

 6. How much coal* and/or natural gas does the heating plant purchase each year and where does it come from?